d-fathi/pyams_lib/docs/Modeling.rst

 Allowed Operations Between Signals and Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following table summarizes the mathematical and logical operations available in `pyams_lib`:
+The following table summarizes the mathematical and logical operations available in `pyams.lib`:

 =========  ================================  =========
 Operation  Description                       Result